butchland/butchland-machine-learning-notes/_posts/2020-07-06-fastai-deeplearning-adventure-guides-part2.md

 ### Pre-implementation Scenarios

 #### Hue's setup issues
-* Hue has just learned about the fastai MOOC from her twitter feed and is interested in taking the course.
+* Hue has just learned about the fast.ai MOOC from her twitter feed and is interested in taking the course.
 She doesn't have a programming background and is a little intimidated by the topic.
 She is however very determined and is hopeful after watching the first lecture that she can apply deep learning to help her in diagnosing skin diseases.
 * She plans to work with some mobile devs who may not have the deep learning skillsets, but she plans to develop the diagnostic deep learning models herself (since she knows how to diagnose dermatological problems from images) and serve the models via an API.
 * After having some problems setting up her jupyter notebook environment, she joined the forums and asked for help.
 While there were some responses to her questions, it took her several days to resolve them, primarily due to timezone differences.